 When I make things from scratch, I don’t usually measure my ingredients.
 I’ll do my best.
 Keep in mind my veggie pot pie doesn’t include the ordinary vegetables you would find in a pot pie—no peas, corn, or potatoes.

-How to make a vegetable pot pie
+How to make a vegetable pot pie from scratch

 First, use fresh vegetables you find in the produce section.
 Preferably veggies that have the most nutrients (but that’s my opinion), such as carrots, broccoli, zucchini, & celery.
 Oh, and I shared an article on my blog earlier this year about tips and tricks to growing zucchini that might be helpful if you want to grow our zucchini.